lendoo73/Challenge-Project-of-CodeCademy/python/Learn_the_Basics_of_Blockchain_with_Python/README.md

 ## Blockchain:
 A blockchain is a continuously growing list (“chain”) of records (“block”), called blocks, which are linked chronologically and secured using cryptography.
+A blockchain is an accurate and permanent record of transactions that have been verified and stored in a chronological sequence.

 # [The Blockchain Network](https://www.codecademy.com/courses/introduction-to-blockchain/lessons/blockchain-introduction/exercises/blockchain-network)
 In the blockchain, there are many participants in the network that are constantly checking to ensure that each transaction is valid.